Understanding the Role of a Social Media Reporter

 Where SMR Works

 The SMR works in the newsroom along with social media marketing representatives and news staff.
-They include bloggers, editors and other reporters.
-This group of people is consistently identifying fresh, newsworthy events, fact-checking, investigating sources, and checking out what is going in other online social media groups.
+They include bloggers, editors, and other reporters.
+This group of people is consistently identifying fresh, newsworthy events, fact-checking, investigating sources, and checking out what is going on in other online social media groups.

 The Difference Between a Traditional News Reporter and an SMR

 The main difference between a traditional reporter and the SMR is the level of engagement that the latter must maintain with the audience.
 SMRs should prompt conversations and pique the interests of online followers so that many conversations can be initiated and maintained.
 This practice secures the social reputation of the news team and demonstrates transparency.
 This latter term refers to the perception of a media outlet being credible and dependable.

 The social media marketing team will work closely with SMRs to create ways to market and brand the news team.
 Catchphrases and #hashtags bring online news readers together.
 The appropriate use of these social tools maintains a cohesive online group of readers who will easily find the news teams using these social media terminologies.

 Once the news is identified, and the facts and sources confirmed, the social media reporter will keep the online conversations going and will comply with whatever the needs are of the broadcasting group, either writing further articles, keeping a page updated, or sending continuous Tweets.

 A Background in Journalism